11 Anomalies in expected utility theory

 0.33U(2500)+0.01U(0)> 0.34U(2400)

 This is a contradiction.
-Under expected utility theory, if an agent chooses A it should choose C. And if the agent chooses B it should choose D.
+The two inequalities point in opposite directions.
+Under expected utility theory, if an agent chooses A it should choose C. And if the agent chooses B, it should choose D.

 Why does this occur?
 What axiom is being breached?

-To understand this, I will show you another representation of the choices in the form of this table.
-The left half of the table shows the bets for choice 1, and the right half shows the bets for choice 2.
+To understand this, I will show you another representation of the choices in this table.
+The left half of the table shows the bets for choice 1, and the right half for choice 2.
 Within each choice, the bets are represented as a payoff-chance pair.
 For example, I can read from the table that bet A involves a 66% chance of $2400, a 1% chance of $0, and a 33% chance of $2500.
 Bet B involves a 100% chance of $2400.

-I can then break each of these payoff-chance pairs to create an alternative equivalent representation as in this table.
+I can then break up these payoff-chance pairs to create an equivalent representation as in this second table.
 I have split the outcomes in bets B and C. For example, I have written the 100% chance of $2400 in option B as a 66% chance of $2400 and a 34% chance of $2400.
 I have written the 67% chance of $0 in bet C as a 66% chance of $0 and a 1% chance of $0.

-That common bet in Choice 1 and choice 2 is paired with a 66% chance of a common payoff.
+That common bet in choice 1 and choice 2 is paired with a 66% chance of the same payoff regardless of the preferred bet.
 For choice 1 that common payoff across bet A and bet B is $2400.
 For choice 2, that common payoff across bet C and bet D is $0.

-Preferring bet B to bet A and bet C to bet D is a violation of the axiom of the independence of irrelevant alternatives.
+This representation allows us to see that preferring bet B to bet A and bet C to bet D violates the axiom of the independence of irrelevant alternatives.
 Under that axiom, two gambles mixed with an irrelevant third gamble will maintain the same order of preference as when the two are presented independently of the third gamble.
+In this case, the two bets are contained in the last two rows.
+The irrelevant alternative is the 66% chance of $2400 or $0.
+It is an irrelevant alternative as the payoff is the same regardless of whether you choose A or B, or C and D.

-We can also express this in terms of the formal definition of the independence of irrelevant alternatives axiom.
+I can express this in terms of the formal definition of the independence of irrelevant alternatives axiom.
 The formal definition states that if:

 • x and y are lotteries with x\succcurlyeq y and